pendulum-project/ntpd-rs/README.md

 # ntpd-rs

 ntpd-rs is an implementation of NTP completely written in Rust, with a focus on exposing a minimal attack surface.
-The project is currently at an early stage.
-Both client and server functionality are stable (see release v0.2.0), although features are still limited.
-NTS support is under active development.
+Both client and server functionality are stable (see release v0.2.0).
+Work on NTS support is completed, and an alpha release is available (see release v0.3.0-alpha.4).

 If a feature you need is missing please let us know.

 ## Quick start